End-to-End Dexterous Arm-Hand VLA Policies via Shared Autonomy: VR Teleoperation Augmented by Autonomous Hand VLA Policy for Efficient Data Collection: Implementation Details

 \subsection{Hardware Platforms and Real-World Deployment}

-This research uses two types of dexterous robotic hands: (1) \texttt{Xhand}, a high-performance 12-DoF dexterous robotic hand, as the main hardware; and (2) RY-H2, a fast 11-DoF dexterous hand (6 active DoF and 5 under-actuated DoF) with a quick open-close cycle of 0.4s.
+As the research community embraces a range of different designs of hardware, we validated the applicability of our proposed framework using two different dexterous robotic hands which are quite representative (one is fully actuated and the other is underactuated): (1) \texttt{Xhand}, a high-performance 12-DoF dexterous robotic hand with fingertip tactile sensing, as the main hardware; (2) RY-H2, a fast 11-DoF dexterous hand (6 active DoF and 5 under-actuated DoF) with joint current sensing featured by a quick open-close cycle of 0.4s.

 The \texttt{Xhand} provides a high-bandwidth motor control interface for learning-based control, joint-level state data, and high-resolution tactile feedback \cite{xhand}.
 Its five fingertips are equipped with \( 270^\circ \) encirclement of tactile array sensors, providing 120 channels in total for the 3-dimensional force data per fingertip, providing tactile perception of contact geometry and distributed forces.
 The motors offer multiple control modes, including position, force, and hybrid force-position control, running at a control frequency of 83 Hz over an EtherCAT.
 With a fingertip grip force of 15 \textit{N} and a maximum grip force of 80 \textit{N}, the hand can perform both precise and powerful grasps.
 Its design of back-drivable actuation and a lifetime of 1000000 grasp cycles, makes it suitable for the extensive trial-and-error required in data collection and testing trials of VLA policies.